AMERICAN RHODODENDRON SOCIETY

 3. All full, active chapter members shall hold simultaneous membership in the Society.

-4. Chapter officers and directors shall be elected to begin their terms of office at a time that is closely synchronous with the beginning of the terms of the officers and directors of the Society.
-Notice of such elections shall be provided to the Executive Director within two weeks of election.
+4. Chapter officers and Directors shall be elected to begin their terms of office at a time that is closely synchronous with the beginning of the terms of the officers and Directors of the Society.
+Notice of such elections shall be provided to the Office Administrator within two weeks of election.

-5. Each chapter shall determine how to conduct its own activities, meetings and projects to further the purpose of the Society; keep appropriate records or minutes of such activities, provide a copy of publications and meeting reports to the Executive Director and Editor of the quarterly Journal; collect dues and remit the designated portion of such dues to the Executive Director of the Society.
+5. Each chapter shall determine how to conduct its own activities, meetings and projects to further the purpose of the Society; keep appropriate records or minutes of such activities, provide a copy of publications and meeting reports to the Office Administrator and Editor of the quarterly Journal; collect dues and remit the designated portion of such dues to the Office Administrator of the Society.

 6. Each chapter shall maintain a current address list of members, with prompt notice to the Society of any and all changes.